browserengineering/book/book/preface.md

     low-level APIs; practice with C; knowing the stack; using systems better; and the importance of the system covered.

-But web browsers remain opaque, not just to students but to faculty and industry programmers.
+But web browsers are still opaque, not just to students but to faculty and industry programmers.
 This book dissipates this mystery by systematically explaining all major components of a web browser.